laurentganne/across-workflows/README.md

 * unzip the dataset
 * run OPM flow in a docker container for a given input deck.

-Input parameters providing the dataset URL and input deck to used are provided in [carbonSequestration/cwl/config.yaml](carbonSequestration/cwl/config.yaml).
+Input parameters providing the dataset URL and input deck to use are provided in [carbonSequestration/cwl/config.yaml](carbonSequestration/cwl/config.yaml).
 In this example:
 * `dataset_url`: https://github.com/OPM/opm-data/archive
 * `dataset_name`: master.zip